The upfront costs of buying a home

 If your deposit is less than 20%, you may need to pay Lenders Mortgage Insurance.
 LMI is designed to protect your lender should you default on your loan.
 With some lenders, however, you may be able to include the cost of Lenders Mortgage Insurance as part of your mortgage, so you won’t necessarily need to come up with the cost upfront.

-Depending on your circumstances, one option that could be worth exploring is a parental guarantee.
+Depending on your circumstances, one option that could be worth exploring is a Family Security Guarantee.
 This enables parents to use the equity in their home to help their children buy a home.
 Find out more